BAllanach/softsusy/src/supermodel/tsil/README.txt

        tsil.tst	     Test program (see below for details)

-In addition, the file
+In addition, the files

+       tsil_cpp.h
        tsil_fort.inc

-may be useful if you are planning to call TSIL from Fortran.
-See section VII of this document for additional information on using TSIL with Fortran.
+may be useful if you are planning to call TSIL from C++ or Fortran, respectively.
+See section VII-VIII of this document for additional information on using TSIL with these langauges.

 It is strongly recommended that you run the test program after compiling TSIL, to insure that correct results are being obtained.